 In the modern gnostic movement of Samael Aun Weor the teachings are facilitated by individuals known as missionaries.
-Also known as gnostic instructors, the missionaries organize and run the gnostic schools and are responsible for upholding the teachings and practices within it.
+Also called gnostic instructors, the missionaries organize and run the gnostic schools and are responsible for upholding the teachings and practices within it.

 Who are gnostic missionaries accountable to?

 Gnostic missionaries are accountable to the higher ethics of the gnostic path, and to their own inner Being.
 They are accountable to other missionaries as fellow stewards of the light of gnosis.
 They are responsible to guide students to their own path without being a tyrant or dictator.

 The “mission” is to live the path within oneself and thereby transform into a vehicle of service for God and humanity.
 And like the flame of a candle that joyfully spreads to light more candles, they share the gnostic teachings.
 The mission transforms mundane life into a journey full of hope through sacrifice and selfless service.
 Though the term “missionary” has connotations with imperialism and colonialism, it is only meant to refer to the humble path of gnostic work.
 A term that might be used as well is pilgrim, one who leaves everything behind to journey to new lands to connect with a higher meaning and purpose.

 A missionary is not a special person with mystical powers anymore than a doctor or an artist is.
 Just someone who is deeply dedicated to their work and hoping that others may benefit from it.

 “Putting aside the prizes that attract humanity, utterly selfless, highly trained, taking great risks, these invisible workers come and go about the world, known only to their brethren.
 Moved like pieces upon the chessboard by Those upon the Inner Planes whom they serve. there is no apparent organisation or cohesion among them upon the mundane plane; it is only the long series of opportune coincidences that attend their operations which point to something more than a fortuitous sequence of chances.